Team-Glare/calorieApp_server/CONTRIBUTING.md

-## Code of Conduct
+## CODE OF CONDUCT
 Everyone participating in this project needs to abide by the aPAS - A Personal Agile Scheduler Code of Conduct that can be found under the main repository link as a CODE_OF_CONDUCT.md file.
 You are expected to follow this code if you decide to participate.
 Please contact any of the team members mentioned at the bottom of [README.md](README.md) to report any inappropriate behavior.

 ## HOW CAN I CONTRIBUTE?

   ## Reporting Bugs

-  Reporting a bug will benefit the repository's community and maintainers.Before reporting an issue, make sure that it is correct and that you have all of the necessary information.
+  Reporting a bug will benefit the repository's community and maintainers.
+Before reporting an issue, make sure that it is correct and that you have all of the necessary information.
 For creating any bug report, please fill out [the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
 This template will give us necessary information to help solve a bug faster.

   ## Before submitting a Bug Report